Zodiase/meteor-infinite-load/README.md

   # `infiniCollection` would have the following interfaces:

+  template.onCreated (template) ->
+    template = this

     # Starts the autoruns and subscriptions.
-  infiniCollection.start()
+    # Optionally pass in a template instance to bind the autoruns and
+    #   subscriptions to.
+Doing so, it is not necessary to call `.stop()`.
+    infiniCollection.start(template)

     # A shortcut to the original `collection.find`.
     # Reactive.
     visibleDocumentCursor = infiniCollection.find(filter, options)

     # A shortcut to the original `collection.findOne`.
     # Reactive.
     visibleDocument = infiniCollection.findOne(filter, options)

     # Get the number of documents that have been loaded.
     # Reactive.
     loadedDocumentCount = infiniCollection.count()

     # Get the number of old documents that have not been loaded.
     # Reactive.
     moreToLoadDocumentCount = infiniCollection.countMore()

     # Get the number of new documents that are available to be loaded.
     # Reactive.
     newUnloadedDocumentCount = infiniCollection.countNew()

     # Get the number of all documents.
     # Reactive.
     totalDocumentCount = infiniCollection.countTotal()

     # Check if there are any more old documents to load.
     # Reactive.
     hasOldDocumentToLoad = infiniCollection.hasMore()

     # Check if there are any more new documents to load.
     # Reactive.
     hasNewDocumentToLoad = infiniCollection.hasNew()

     # Load `amount` of old documents.
-If `amount` is not specified, `limitIncrement` in
+If `amount` is not specified,
-  # the collection options would be used.
+    #   `limitIncrement` in the collection options would be used.
     infiniCollection.loadMore(amount)

     # Load all of the new documents.
     infiniCollection.loadNew()

-  # If the `tpl` was not specified in the collection options, `infiniCollection` would
-  # have one more interface:
+    return

+  template.onDestroyed () ->
     # Stoppeds the autoruns and subscriptions.
+    # If the template instance is provided when calling `.start()`, it is not
+    #   necessary to do this.
     infiniCollection.stop()

+    return

   return
 ```